 FireAngel HT-630 | Verdict price £14 | Check best price on Amazon

 The Kidde Firex KF20 is a mains powered (with battery backup) smoke alarm.
-It uses an optical sensor which is best suited for slow smouldering fires such as electrical problems or that posed by foam-filled furniture or bedding.
-A smoke alarm with an optical sensor (as opposed to ionisation alarms) is less likely to be triggered by steam or cooking.
+The optical sensor is best suited for slow smouldering fires such as electrical problems or that posed by foam-filled furniture or bedding.
+Plus, a smoke alarm with an optical sensor (as opposed to ionisation alarms) is less likely to be triggered by steam or cooking.

 The right smoke alarm for home renovations & extensions

 A mains wired system has the advantage in that, if one sensor is triggered, all alarms in your home will sound.
 If you’re asleep at the top of the house and a fire starts in your kitchen, you will still hear the alarm.
 For most new builds and renovation projects, this type of system is a building regulation standard.

 You must replace your smoke alarms every 10 years.
 If you have the wires in place this is reasonably straightforward.
 The Kidde Firex KF20 Optical Smoke Alarm is perfect for replacing old mains powered alarms or to meet building regulations for extensions and renovations.

 Kidde Firex KF20 | Verdict price £25 | Check best price on Amazon

 Nest Protect 2